 If your ignition interlock device registers a violation when you have not consumed alcohol, you should immediately go to a police station or hospital to obtain a comparison blood alcohol test.
 If you receive an ignition interlock violation notice, contact an attorney immediately.

 Massachusetts Ignition Interlock Devices are notoriously unreliable.
 They do not use the same technology that is used in evidentiary breathalyzers and there are documented cases of IIDs registering alcohol when no alcohol is present.
+They are not ethanol specific.
 Nevertheless, the RMV usually treats interlock readings as gospel and generally fails to acknowledge the shortcomings of interlock devices.
 Attorney Brian E. Simoneau has successfully attacked the interlock device.
 Contact him to find out more.
-Download the Massachusetts Ignition Interlock Law and the Ignition Interlock Device brochure for more information.

 How Much Does the Ignition Interlock Device Cost?